‘About a passenger on a train who, in the night, while everyone else is asleep, sneaks onto the roof of the train.’

 Fields of long grass, copses of trees, and low-lying brush were streaming past my window, pale in the moonlight, when finally I woke.
 Now there was not a cloud in the sky.
 In the passenger car the train was nearly silent on its track, and the compartment was filled with the sonorous rhythm of deep sleep and gentle snoring.
 The lack of motion in the seats surrounding my own silently suggested that it was but an early hour of the morning—maybe around three or four.
 I had been asleep for a healthy stretch, and I had needed it.

 The idea was simple, but the means to accomplish the feat were not at all obvious, and I considered the possibilities while the train shot through the field like an arrow through time, wobbling imperceptibly from some height above at which it assumed a steady grace.
 The sensation slowly rose in me that the train was moving with such speed indeed that it had slowed the passage of night; the next moment the world around me had frozen.
 I now had all the time in the world to claim the present moment as my own, if I so chose, and this included the opportunity to entertain my impulse, to climb atop the train car, more seriously.
-It was then I realized that everybody had fallen asleep so that I could be alone with this moment; that the journey had been contrived so that I may have the confidence of choice—for there was a choice before me, as I could, just as easily, claim these thoughts ludicrous and surely not my own, and find my way back to my seat to wake up in another town, as if that had been the plan all along.
-But could I instead lay hold of this occasion, and use it as right now it seemed fit to do?
-Somehow, this was the choice that had been given to me, without reservation nor thought to waste, and the moon, in her soft, full glow, seemed to brighten when I noticed her presence, as if desiring to let me know that she would provide surety to my step, just as she had done for so many daring and doubting individuals before who had recognized the moment for what it was—their own—and had chosen to grab on to it, in the realization that they could.
+It was then I realized that everybody had fallen asleep so that I could be alone with this moment; that the journey had been contrived so that I may have the confidence of choice.
+For there was a choice before me: I could, easily, claim these thoughts ludicrous and surely not my own, find my way back to my seat, and wake up in another town as if that had been the plan all along.
+But what if I lay hold of this occasion, and use it as right now it seemed fit to do?
+Somehow this was the choice that had been given to me, without reservation nor thought of waste.
+The moon, in her soft, full glow, seemed to brighten when I noticed her presence, as if desiring to let me know that she would provide surety to my step, just as she had done for so many daring and doubting individuals before who had recognized the moment for what it was—their own—and had chosen to grab on to it, in the realization that they could.
 The spirit of these adventurous few began to press upon my back, whispering in my ear above the wind kicked up by the train’s hurtling progress through the night.
 Who was I to deny their presence?
 I gave into their weight and stepped forward, farther out onto the bridge.

 My hand rose to grip the railing as I closed my eyes to the world around me, and I desired only to feel the cold steel wrapped in my palm.
 I breathed deeply, cancelling out all that pulled my attention away from my awareness of the train, and the train alone.
 I acquainted myself with the extent of its lateral motion as it shifted along the track, and I picked up on the vibration of its engine: in my mind’s eye I followed these reverberations as they passed from the front car down to the third, where they travelled up my legs, through my arms, and back to the steel of the rail I gripped so tightly.